Jim Collier: NFL career

-After graduating, the New York Giants drafted him as the 95th pick of the seventh round of the 1961 NFL Draft.
+After graduating, the New York Giants drafted him as the 95th pick of the seventh round of the 1961 NFL draft.
 The Giants had a 12–2 record during their 1962 season and finished first in the NFL Eastern division.
 Collier wore number 84 and played thirteen games with one reception for 27 yards.
 However, he did not get much playing time because he was behind teammates such as Frank Gifford, Del Shofner, and Joe Walton, and he "didn't run fast enough to play in the pros."
 He scored the only touchdown for the New York Giants in the 1962 NFL Championship Game against the Green Bay Packers when he recovered Packer Max McGee's punt on the goal line after Erich Barnes broke through the defense and blocked the ball.
 After scoring the extra point, the Giants trailed 10–7 but did not score again and ended up losing the game 16–7.

-He was drafted as the 244th pick of the 31st round of the 1962 AFL Draft by the Buffalo Bills, but he played for the Washington Redskins, wearing number 89.
+He was selected as the 244th pick of the 31st round of the 1962 AFL draft by the Buffalo Bills, but he played for the Washington Redskins, wearing number 89.
 During the 1963 Washington Redskins season, in which the Redskins finished sixth in the NFL Eastern division with a record of 3–11, he played fourteen games with no receptions.
 After that season he stopped playing in the NFL.